ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 > As a note, [`require.resolve`](https://nodejs.org/api/globals.html#globals_require_resolve) allows you to look up and return the location of a module without loading it.

-If you wanted ES5 rules, it's as simple as specifying that in your `.eslintrc`:
+If you wanted ES5 rules, you may specify that in your `.eslintrc`:

 _.eslintrc_